AgMarwanAg/portfolio/README.md

 - Modern, clean typography
 - Responsive design for all devices
 - Interactive elements (hover states, scroll animations)
+- Floating CV download button for mobile users

 ## Sections

 1. Navigation with smooth scroll
 2. Hero section with introduction and call-to-action
 3. About section with skills/technologies
+4. Education section with detailed academic background
-4. Projects showcase with hover effects
+5. Projects showcase with hover effects
-5. Contact form with validation
+6. Contact section with social links
-6. Footer with social links
+7. Footer with social links

 ## Technologies Used